rage/java-programming/data/part-1/3-reading-input.md

 Greetings!
 How are you doing?
 **Nice and dandy like cotton candy!**
-Oh how interesting, tell me more!
+Oh, how interesting.
+Tell me more!
 **Just went shopping.**
 Thanks for sharing!